winnie54/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints Hello, World,followed by a new line
+Script that displays a confused smiley